 There are plenty of products out there that claim to do a great job with burned-on food, but most are fairly expensive.
 There are other options.
 Surprisingly, the best solutions to burned-on food in a pot or pan are all-natural and easy.
 The best solutions are built around the idea that heat plus abrasive substances can do the trick.

-Baking Soda, Water, and Detergent for Baking Pans
+Baking Soda, Water, and Detergent

 Baking Soda and Vinegar

 Vinegar is an acid, and baking soda is an abrasive.
 Together, they can help you save your pots and pans.
 Start by boiling a mixture of vinegar and water in the pot or pan.
 This will loosen the burned on food.
-Carefully remove the pots and pans from heat, dump out the liquid and add baking soda.
+Carefully remove the pots and pans from heat, dump out the liquid, and add baking soda.
 When they have cooled enough, scrub pots and pans with more baking soda and a plastic scrubber.

 Alka-Seltzer is an amazing workhorse of a product.
 Not only can it relieve indigestion, but it can also help you clean a surprising range of things around the house, including burned-on food.
-Just put hot water in your pot or pan, add about 6 Alka-Seltzer tablets, and let them fizz.
+Just put hot water in your pot or pan, add about six Alka-Seltzer tablets, and let them fizz.
 The citric acid in the Alka Seltzer will start to work.
 When you return after an hour or so, use hot water, detergent, and a strong scrubber to clean off almost any mess.